 Applications will only be allowed to use the data for "functions required by users" and "will not be allowed to transfer or sell data for other purposes such as ad targeting, market research, email tracking and other non-related purposes".

-The final changes will also affect apps that request access to SMS, contact data, or general access to Android.
+The final changes will also affect apps requesting access rights to SMS, contact data, or general permissions on Android devices.

 Only the application set as the default application for making or sending SMS will be allowed to access the data according to Google's new regulations.